jgasteiz/old-jgasteiz.github.io/source/_posts/2013-09-19-hello-world.markdown

 title: "Hello World"
 date: 2013-09-19 23:48
 comments: true
-categories:
+categories: Comic
 ---

-This is the first post of this new blog I've decided to create.
-It's going to be called _Fuzzopress_, like the bloging application I developed in Django for my personal blog, [Fuzzing the Web](http://fuzzingtheweb.com).
-It makes even more sense now, since this is pure Octopress - I want to give static blogs a go.
+This is the first post of this new stage of Fuzzing the Web.
+I've decided to give static blogs a go and I'll start using Octopress for it.

-Since I already write about random stuff in my personal blog, I'll focus this one on Web Development.
-There is no Web Development content today, but I'll probably start writing something about CSS transitions one of these days.
-It's what it's keeping me awake for the last couple of weeks.
+I'll write about the same random things I used to write about before, but I'll try to write better stuff.

+Also, not all of the old content of Fuzzing the Web will be here.
+At the beginning, I'll make an effort to migrate my favourite blog posts, but they will be only a few.
+I'll keep migrating posts little by little, until one day I'll be done.

+I'll also work hard on keeping all the content properly categorised.

-And since I'm a xkcd lover, let's close this first post with a funny strip.
+Let's close this first post of this new blog with some _classic_ fun :)

 ![tags - xkcd](http://imgs.xkcd.com/comics/tags.png "<A>: Like </a>this.&nbsp;")